MiracleUfuoma/coffee-sales-analysis-on-power-bi/README.md

 Download and install Power BI Desktop from the official website if you haven't already.
 Open the coffee_sales_analysis.pbix file in Power BI Desktop.
 Interact with the visualizations and dashboards to explore the data and gain insights.

+## Recommendation
+More capital should be invested in the kitchen with the highest revenue which is Hell's kitchen